IQSS/dataverse-docker/doc/README.rst

 The DataverseNO Docker Container platform stands on the shoulders of many other software projects.
 Before running it, the following must be installed and/or configured

-- login
+- login to DatavarseNO:

-- SMTP server
-- Feide saml / openID
-- Azure openID
+    - [FEIDE SAML / OpenID](https://www.feide.no) - EIDE is a Norwegian governement solution for secure identification in the education sectors.
+We use FEIDE SAML as our identity management and sing sign on (SSO).
+FEIDE SAML activates single Sign On (SSO) for our Dataverse application.
+    - Azure OpenID - OpenID Connect is a security-token based extension of the OAuth 2.0 authorization protocol to do single sign-on.
+Azure Active Directory provides an implementation of OpenID Connect (OIDC) protocol and Sysdig supports it for single sign-on and API access to Sysdig application.
     - [ORCID openID](https://info.orcid.org/ufaqs/) - ORCID openID provides individual researchers and scholars with a persistent unique identifier.
 ORCID iDs enable reuse of items in new contexts by making connections between items from the same author in different places.
+Authentication with ORCID is supported in Dataverse.
+Registration for the production Members API service is open to ORCID members organizations only.
+UiT is an organisation member and registered with ORCID.
+- SMTP server - is used to send, and relay outgoing email between DataverseNO (sender) and receivers.
+We use UiT smtp server.
 - Storage - Cloudian
 - Blob storage  (mounted on the VM)
 - S3 storage for storng dataset files stored in Cloudian.
 Cloudian provides exabyte-scale storage for your capacity-intensive workloads: S3-compatible storage for on-prem, hybrid cloud, and multi-cloud.